UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Emily_Willbanks.md

 **Abbate:**

-Did it have its own language, or was that [FORTRAN](/FORTRAN "FORTRAN") or something?
+Did it have its own language, or was that FORTRAN(FORTRAN "FORTRAN") or something?

 **Willbanks:**